 Lodge Family Banquet

-Our 2020 Annual Order of the Arrow Family Lodge Banquet was held on Friday, January 3rd at the Elmira Elks Club.
-This is an annual lodge banquet for arrowman and their families that includes a patch auction, fellowship, installation of our 2020 lodge officers, awards such as the Founder’s Award, James E West Award, call outs for the lodge members who have been chosen for the Vigil Honor and a keynote speaker as well.
+Our 2021 Annual Order of the Arrow Family Lodge Banquet will delayed due to the pandemic.
+This is an annual lodge banquet for arrowman and their families that includes a patch auction, fellowship, installation of our 2021 lodge officers, awards such as the Founder’s Award, James E West Award, call outs for the lodge members who have been chosen for the Vigil Honor and a keynote speaker as well.
 We hope you and you family can join us in 2021 to celebrate this very unusual year!

 NE-3A Section Conclave